wagiminator/ATtiny13-TinyRemoteXL/README.md

 set_sleep_mode(SLEEP_MODE_PWR_DOWN);  // set sleep mode to power down
 ```

-As long as no button is pressed, the ATtiny remains in sleep mode power down and consumes a current of around 150nA at a voltage of 3V.
+As long as no button is pressed, the ATtiny remains in sleep mode power down and consumes a current of around 100nA at a voltage of 3V.
 The typical capacity of a CR2032 battery is 230mAh.
-This results in a theoretical battery life of 1.5 million hours or 175 years.
-In real life, of course, no battery will last that long.
+This results in a theoretical battery life of 2.3 million hours or 269 years.
+In real life, of course, no battery will last that long due to its self-discharge.
 When the button is pressed, peaks of up to 30mA are consumed.
 The diagram below shows the course of the current consumption when a button is pressed according to a measurement with the [Power Profiler Kit II](https://www.nordicsemi.com/Products/Development-hardware/Power-Profiler-Kit-2):

 ![current.png](https://raw.githubusercontent.com/wagiminator/ATtiny13-TinyRemoteXL/main/documentation/TinyRemoteXL_current.png)